Frequently Asked Questions

 Back To Top

-GETTING MORE INFORMATION
+MORE INFORMATION

-How Do I Get More Information?
+26. How Do I Get More Information?

 These FAQs are intended to provide information about the CDK Settlement, the distribution of the prior Reynolds Settlement, the Fee and Expense Application, the Allocation Plan, and your legal rights and options.
 These FAQs are only a summary of the CDK and Reynolds Settlements and are qualified in their entirety by the terms of the respective Settlement Agreements.
 You can find the Settlement Agreements, other important documents, and information about the litigation by clicking here.